lancewburklin/Odoo-shopping/README.md

 1. Download repo
 2. Place folder in /usr/lib/python3/dist-packages/odoo/addons
 3. Restart odoo with sudo systemctl restart odoo
-4. Navigate to the apps page in Odoo and click the install button on the app title 'lance'
+4. Navigate to the apps page in Odoo and click the install button on the app titled 'lance'